wayneIBM/vpc-on-classic/faq.md

 {: #faq-1}
 {:faq}

 Currently, the limit is 100.
-If this limit is exceeded, you might receive an "internal error" message.
+If this limit is exceeded, you will receive an error message.

 ## Can any of my VPC resource names begin with a number?
 {: #faq-2}